-- Submission of Psychological Advice as part of the Statutory Assessment of Special Educational Needs process under the terms and conditions of the 1996 Education Act. - Monitoring and review of arrangements for children and young people with Statements of Special Educational Needs. - Expert Special Educational Needs knowledge and guidance - Witness support for Tribunals. - Response to Critical Incident event requests within 24 hours of reported concern. - Assessment for those requiring access to special examination arrangements. - Promotion of integrated and collaborative working with multi-agency professionals and school staff, which place the young person and their family at the centre of all decision making, planning and review processes.
+- Submission of Psychological Advice as part of the Statutory Assessment of Special Educational Needs process under the terms and conditions of the Children and Families Act, 2014; SEND Regulations, 2014; and SEND Code of Practice, 2014. - Monitoring and review of arrangements for children and young people with Statements of Special Educational Needs and Disability.

-- Delivery of approaches to assessment and intervention, which fully engage the family and value the voice of the child and the parent/carer. - Application of assessment which seeks to explore an individual's belief systems, competencies, strengths and difficulties. - Delivery of an extensive range of training programmes aimed at developing skilled capacity within families and schools.
-All training draws upon recent research findings, evidence based practice and examples of good practice. - Guidance pertaining to specialist teaching approaches, strategies for differentiation and learning support resources. - Dedicated weekly 'Advice Line' for parents and professionals. - Delivery of workshops for parents on a variety of themes including child development, learning, behaviour, social and emotional development. - Commitment to research, evaluation and strategic development work relating to targets and objectives identified in the North Tyneside Children and Young People's Plan. - Maintenance of a close working relationship with Newcastle University to ensure high national standards in Educational Psychologist practice to reflect current research principles. - Promotion of evidence-based early intervention programmes for children and parents. - A range of therapeutic techniques and approaches for working with children and young people individually, to support challenge and bring about positive changes and improved life chances.
+- Expert Special Educational Needs knowledge and guidance - Witness support for Tribunals. - Response to Critical Incident event requests within 24 hours of reported concern. - Assessment for those requiring access to special examination arrangements. - Promotion of integrated and collaborative working with multi-agency professionals and school staff, which place the young person and their family at the centre of all decision making, planning and review processes. - Delivery of approaches to assessment and intervention, which fully engage the family and value the voice of the child and the parent/carer. - Application of assessment which seeks to explore an individual's belief systems, competencies, strengths and difficulties. - Delivery of an extensive range of training programmes aimed at developing skilled capacity within families and schools.
+All training draws upon recent research findings, evidence based practice and examples of good practice. - Guidance pertaining to specialist teaching approaches, strategies for differentiation and learning support resources. - Dedicated 'Advice Line' for parents and professionals. - Delivery of workshops for parents on a variety of themes including child development, learning, behaviour, social and emotional development. - Commitment to research, evaluation and strategic development work relating to targets and objectives identified in the North Tyneside Children and Young People's Plan. - Maintenance of a close working relationship with Newcastle University to ensure high national standards in Educational Psychologist practice to reflect current research principles. - Promotion of evidence-based early intervention programmes for children and parents. - A range of therapeutic techniques and approaches for working with children and young people individually, to support challenge and bring about positive changes and improved life chances. - Understanding of the range of educational resources available within North Tyneside. - Contributing to decision making panels concerning resources and provision for children with Special Educational Needs and/or Disability.